tinkledoomhammer/some-notes/stackedit/Notes/CPP/cplusplus.com tutorial notes.md

 >In general, and for future compatibility, classes that explicitly define one copy/move constructor or one copy/move assignment but not both, are encouraged to specify either `delete` or `default` on the other special member functions they don't explicitly define.

 ### Friendship and inheritance
+* functions declared with the `friend` keyword have access to protected and private members
+	* `friend returnType funcName(args);`
+	* the function is not a member of the class
+	* mostly used for operator overloads
+*
 ## Other Language Features
 ## C++ Standard Library
 ### Input/Output with files